Self-orthogonalizing attractor neural networks emerging from the free energy principle: Main Results

 Furthermore, if the learning process shapes the prior $p(\boldsymbol{\sigma})$ to have less redundant (e.g., more orthogonal) attractors, this parsimonious structure of the prior naturally contributes to a less redundant posterior distribution $p(\boldsymbol{\sigma} | \mathbf{s})$.
 When the prior belief structure is efficient and its modes are distinct, the posterior modes formed by integrating evidence $\mathbf{s}$ are also less likely to be ambiguous or highly overlapping.
 This leads to more robust and interpretable inference, as the network can more clearly distinguish between different explanations for the sensory data.

 With this, the loop is closed.
-The stochastic attractor network emerging from the \acrshort{fep} framework (summarized on Figure~\ref{fig-network}A) naturally implements macro-scale Bayesian inference through its collective sampling dynamics, providing a robust mechanism for integrating prior beliefs with incoming sensory evidence.
+The stochastic attractor network emerging from the \acrshort{fep} framework (summarized on Figure~\ref{fig-network}A) naturally implements macro-scale Bayesian inference through its collective sampling dynamics, providing a robust mechanism for integrating prior beliefs with incoming sensory evidence --- as demonstrated concretely on the face recognition task (Figure~\ref{fig-scaling}F), where the network recovers face identity from heavily corrupted input by combining sensory evidence with attractor-based priors.
 This reveals the potential for a deep recursive application of the Free Energy Principle: the emergent collective behavior of the entire network, formed by interacting subparticles each minimizing their local free energy, recapitulates the inferential dynamics of a single, macro-scale particle.
 This recursion could extend to arbitrary depths, giving rise to a hierarchy of nested particular partitions and multiple emergent levels of description, each level performing Bayesian active inference according to the same fundamental principles.